markhgn/markhgn.github.io/_posts/2013-01-21-are-content-marketers-wilfully-delusional-examples.md

 > “Technology.
 Business.
 Lifestyle.
 Those are the three pillars of Tech Page One’s content streams.
 Under those categories, we’ve commissioned and curated blog posts, in-depth articles, and infographics to keep you current on the major conversations in tech.”

-The major question that should have been asked here is why, given the limited time people have, would they turn to a Dell-owned property for tech opinion when there is Engadget, Gizmodo, The Verge, et al. They won’t do it.
-Their Twitter profile is following more people than they have followers.
+The major question that should have been asked here is why, given the limited time people have, would they turn to a Dell-owned property for tech opinion when there is Engadget, Gizmodo, The Verge, et al. Their Twitter profile is following more people than they have followers.
 The design is poor as is the use of stock photography.
 It is doomed.

 > “mb! by Mercedes-Benz is a magazine that documents and reflects contemporary culture and a clever, fun way of living.
 If you like personal and intelligent stories, reports and interviews as well as inspiring visuals reflecting the current Zeitgeist, then you’ll love mb!”